-- Promote legislation/regulation that improves access to comprehensive and high-qualityliteracy and mathematics instruction.
+- Promote legislation/regulation that improves access to a comprehensive, rigorous, high-quality, and well-rounded curriculum that includes evidence-based literacy and mathematics instruction.

 Key Policy Objectives:

-- Employ effective, positive school discipline within federal and state policies that: (a) functionsin concert with efforts to address school safety and climate; (b) is not simply punitive (e.g.,zero tolerance); (c) is clear, consistent, and equitable; and (d) reinforces positive behaviors.Using security personnel or SROs primarily as a substitute for effective discipline policies doesnot contribute to school safety and can perpetuate the school-to-prison pipeline.
+- Support federal legislation, regulation, and other policy that promote the use of effective, positive school discipline that: (a) functions in concert with efforts to address school safety and climate; (b) is not overly punitive (e.g., zero tolerance); (c) is clear, consistent, and equitable; (d) teaches and reinforces positive behaviors; (e) is not discriminatory nor results in the disproportionate use of exclusionary discipline with certain populations; and (f) does not contribute to the school-to-prison pipeline.

-- Require a comprehensive, whole-school approach to effective school safety throughintegration of school climate, effective discipline, social-emotional learning, positive behavior,mental health, and academics through a multitiered system of supports (MTSS) and problemsolvingmodel.
+- Support efforts that promote a comprehensive, whole-school approach to effective school safety through integration of school climate, effective discipline, social–emotional learning, positive behavior, mental health, and academics through a multitiered system of supports (MTSS) and problem-solving model.

-- Create frameworks that require school safety plans be consistently reviewed and practiced.
-Training, planning, and professional development should encompass ongoing prevention andearly intervention efforts as well as response and recovery plans in the event the unpreventableoccurs.
+- Support investments in training, planning, and professional development to encompass ongoing prevention and early intervention efforts as well as response and recovery plans in the event the unpreventable occurs.

 - Maintain funding for the National Center on Safe Supportive Learning Environments.